cosmos/developer-portal/ida-customizations/ida-course/exercise-week3.md

 ---
-title: "Coding Exercise 2"
+title: "Exam Coding Exercise 2"
 order:
-description: CLoser code adjustment for the Final Exam
+description: Closer code adjustment for the Final Exam
 tags:
   - cosmos-sdk
 ---

-# Coding Exercise 2
+# Exam Coding Exercise 2

 This exercise will be unlocked on November 16th.
 Successfully completing the four coding exercises will contribute to 80% of your score in the Final Exam.